zunzuncito/violetear-docs/post/allocs.md

 GODEBUG=allocfreetrace=1 ./test.test -test.run=none -test.bench=BenchmarkRouter -test.benchtime=10ms 2>trace.log
 ```

-After doing all this I was available to save up tu 90% of the allocations for
+After doing all this I was available to save up to 90% of the allocations for
 static routes, from 11 to 1:

 {{< highlight html "linenos=inline,hl_lines=10 15" >}}